jamesmh/PersonalBlog/source/_drafts/DDD-Use-Case-Life-Insurance-Platform.md

 Here are a few points we'll cover:

-- Event storming: what it is and how to model an existing system or business domain
+- Event storming: what it is and how to start modelling a business domain
-- How thinking of a system in terms of domain events can _really_ help clarify things
+- How thinking of a system or business domain in terms of domain events can _really_ help clarify things
 - Some important problems that life insurance businesses might face
 - How to tackle interactions with external systems/APIs better
 - How certain distributed patterns can improve the UX of a system